SummitRoute/csp_security_mistakes/README.md

 #### Name: Name of the vulnerability if available, or a short explanation
 - Summary: Explanation of the issue
 - Platform: cloud provider (AWS, GCP, or Azure)
-- Severity: My opinion.
-This needs to be improved to takes into consideration how potentially widespread this issue was (was it a newly released service or one that has been around for years?), what would be achieved by an attacker abusing this issue (full data compromise?), and whether other issues needed to be chained to this for it to be exploited (did the attacker need privileges in your environment already?
-Did they need special knowledge of your environment?
-Did they need a victim to visit a link?).
+- Severity: My opinion of how bad this is.
-- Date: Date this was discovered pr published if unknown.
+- Date: Date this was discovered or published if unknown.
 The actual date where this impacted customers may have been much earlier, and the date it was published, or fixed may be much later.
 This is just to give this list some sort of ordering.
 - Discoverer: Individuals who found the issue and where they worked at the time
 - Customer action: Whether there is anything a customer could do as follow-up to this issue.
 - References: Publication of the research and response from the cloud provider if it exists.